 - Developing novel small molecule inhibitors against select targets and conducting preclinical drug discovery to evaluate their viability as future clinical programs

 - Initiating clinical development of at least three new small molecule programs by 2020, including novel G9a inhibitor drug candidate, EZM8266

 - Retaining rights to our wholly owned programs in the U.S., as well in certain international areas as part of potential future partnerships

 - Evaluating potential new platform and program partnering opportunities both within and outside of oncology that might benefit from having a strategic partner

 Epizyme’s goal is to create medicines targeted at specific diseases, that are orally administered, tolerable and easy for patients to take, and are based on a deep understanding of which patients will benefit from them.
-We believe that we have the opportunity to change the lives of patients with cancer and are well positioned to deliver on our vision through 2020.
+We believe that we have the opportunity to change the lives of patients living with cancer and other serious diseases and are well positioned to deliver on our vision through 2020.